abramhindle/aria-da-cosmos/readme.md

 Using the Night Sky viewer we enable a unique audio experience.

+It is meant to be run offline so all assets are included.

 ## License & Credits

 Night Sky is distributed under the MIT License by Matthew Petroff.
 For more information, read the file `COPYING` or peruse the license [online](http://www.opensource.org/licenses/MIT).